-Most people usually begin by seeing their GP.
-If they think your symptoms could be caused by cancer, they will refer you to a specialist at the hospital.
-There are other ways you may be diagnosed:
+If you have symptoms, you will usually begin by seeing your GP, who will examine you.
+If they think that your symptoms could be caused by cancer, they will refer you to a specialist doctor.

 - Having NHS Bowel Screening

-Bowel screening is a way of finding bowel cancer at an early stage before it causes symptoms.
+Bowel cancer screening is a way of finding bowel cancer at an early stage before it causes symptoms.
 If you have a family history of bowel cancer, you may need to have bowel screening at an earlier age.

 - Going to hospital with a problem, such as bowel obstruction